zangsir/songLyrics/README.md

 ## Usage
 ### Commandline Usage
 There are two modes: a Fast and a Slow mode (refer to the paper linked above), with a tradeoff between speed and interestingness of lyrics.
-The slow mode often generates more interesting lyrics with more variations in structure.But it is 8x slower than Fast mode.
+The slow mode often generates more interesting lyrics with more variations in structure.

 To generate lyrics, simply do: